18 of the best assists in PL history: Berbatov, Ozil, Fabregas, Cantona…

 Steven Gerrard – Liverpool v Fulham

 What even is that?
-It’s not quite a trivela, not quite a chip and not quite a toe-punt – it might need its own name, but it’s sensational.
+It’s not quite a trivela, not quite a chip and not quite a toe-punt.
+It might need its own name.
+Whatever it is, it’s sensational.

 Gianfranco Zola – Chelsea v Sunderland

-If a backheel volley is the only way to ensure Arsenal beat the offside trap, then a backheel volley is what Mesut Özil will produce.
+If a backheel volley is the only way to ensure Arsenal beat the offside trap, then a backheel volley is what Mesut Ozil would produce.
 We wouldn’t have been able to forgive Olivier Giroud if he’d screwed this one up.

 Eric Cantona – Man Utd v Tottenham